cloudify-cosmo/packman/README.rst

 A vagrantfile is provided to load machines:

--  a packman host (which, by default, is prepared for packaging components)
+-  a packman host (which, by default, is ready to package components)
 -  a tester host (which, by default, is a clean machine to test the package installation on)
 -  CentOS and other distribs are being added...